 - Computational methods including data mining and decision-making with heuristics

 - Standard Algorithms including binary search, quick sort and Dijkstra's shortest path

 Component 03: Programming Project

-Students are expected to apply the principles of computational thinking to a practical coding programming project.
-They will analyse, design, develop, test, evaluate and document a program written in Python, or one of four other languages.
+You will apply your skills to a practical programming project.
+You will analyse, design, develop, test, evaluate and document a program written in Python, or one of four other languages.
 Many students create games, others create practical applications for healthcare, education or the arts.
 Advanced programmers may use simple game engines like Defold.
 This unit is 20% of the overall grade.

-The OCR A Level in Computer Science will encourage learners to be inspired, motivated and challenged by following a broad, coherent, practical, satisfying and worthwhile course of study.
-It will provide insight into, and experience of how computer science works, stimulating learners’ curiosity and encouraging them to engage with computer science in their everyday lives and to make informed choices about further study or career choices.
+The OCR A Level in Computer Science will encourage you to be inspired, motivated and challenged by following a broad, coherent, practical, satisfying and worthwhile course of study.
+It will provide insight into, and experience of how computer science works, stimulating your curiosity and encouraging you to engage with computer science in your everyday life and to make informed choices about further study or career choices.